ozgurcekmer/CUDA-OLCF/Module5/README.md

 ### ***NOTE:***
 - All codes have been tested on a personal laptop with an NVIDIA GeForce RTX 2070 with Max-Q Design GPU
-- The CPU solver is a serial solver.
-An OpenMP solver is needed for a healthy comparison.
-- nsight-compute didn't work properly for the case with a launch configuration of (1, 1)
-- The first three GPU rows use only 1 threadblock.
-In each of these cases, only one SM was used
 - The GPU that I used has 36 SMs.
 Each SM can handle 2048 threads.
-The following launch configurations were arranged to reach full occupancy.
+The following launch configuration was arranged to reach full occupancy.
-    - (288, 256)
     - (72, 1024)
-- Target number of threads for the current GPU: ***2048 x 36 = 73,728***
+- Target number of threads for the current GPU for the optimum occupancy: ***2048 x 36 = 73,728***
-- Optimum performance is reached with these 2 configurations